mattkeys/Advanced-Custom-Fields-Font-Awesome/readme.txt

 == Changelog ==

+= 2.1.2 =
+* Fixed bug where ACFFA_get_icons filter was not used in wp-admin area when retrieving icons.

 = 2.1.1 =
 * Fixed bug effecting any users who did not update to 2.1.0 before jsDelivr added FontAwesome 5.x to their CDN, where the 5.x icons would get loaded and break functionality